-Best Garden District Airbnbs for a Weekend with Friends
+Best Garden District Airbnbs for Small Groups and Families

 If you’re traveling to New Orleans with another couple or a small group of friends then it’s hard to beat this hip Garden District Airbnb.
 You’ll love the detail that has gone into furnishing this apartment including a vintage chesterfield couch, eclectic armchairs, exposed brick and a bar cart complete with copper mugs – Moscow Mules, anyone?

 You’ll want for nothing in this swanky apartment.
 You’ll have a full kitchen with an espresso machine, a washer and dryer, two queen size beds with memory foam mattresses, and a second-floor terrace looking out over busy Magazine Street below.
 It’s perfect for enjoying the fancy cocktails you just prepared (remember that bar cart?).

 Located right in the heart of Magazine Street, you’ll be spoiled for choice when it comes to dining, drinking, and shopping.
 For a fancy dinner or just delicious happy hour cocktails head to Gris-Gris, a Southern bistro by renowned New Orleans chef Eric Cook.
 Gris-Gris has received numerous accolades including “Readers Choice: Best Restaurant of the Year” by Eater New Orleans.
 Make sure you try the Gumbo – it’s also award-winning!